Holland St & College Ave Mobility Improvements

 Thanks

-Paola over 3 years ago
+Paola about 4 years ago

 I regularly ride my bicycle on College between Davis and Hall with my daughter in a child seat.
 In order to be safe from car doors and to keep cars from passing dangerously closely, I have to ride towards the middle of the single vehicle lane.
 City busses in particular can end up stuck behind me peddling uphill.